BelfrySCAD/openscad_docsgen/WRITING_DOCS.md

 Subsection Block
 ----------------

 Subsection blocks take a title, and an optional body that will be shown as the description of the Subsection.
 A Subsection must be within a declared Section.
-If a body line if just a `.` (dot, period), then that line is treated as a blank line in the output:
+If a body line is just a `.` (dot, period), then that line is treated as a blank line in the output:

     // Subsection: Foobar
     //   You can have several lines of markdown formatted text here.